 The Brave SEPT (Supporting Expecting and Parenting Teens) Program is an interactive Pathway Plan created for expecting and parenting teens to ensure they are connected to parenting support, life support and educational opportunities in their local communities.READ MORE

 Originally from Melbourne, Bernadette Black lives with her family in Tasmania.
-She is the CEO and Founding Director of Brave Foundation, qualified nurse, professional speaker and Board Director as well as Ambassador to many community organisations.
+She is the Founder of Brave Foundation, qualified nurse, professional speaker and Board Director as well as Ambassador to many community organisations.

 Bernie, unexpectedly fell pregnant at 16 and experienced first-hand the stigma associated with a teenage pregnancy and the lack of support and education.

 “Throughout my pregnancy, so many people looked at me critically and judgmentally and made me think that I should be embarrassed and ashamed.
 I desperately searched for support and inspiration from others who had been in my situation but found none,” says Bernadette.

 She promised herself three things: